 We will provide coffee and dessert; bring your lunch to enjoy during the talk.
-Please RSVP by Monday, October 7 by calling (860) 236-5621 x238 or emailing firstname.lastname@example.org.
+Please RSVP by Monday, October 7 by calling (860) 236-5621 x282 or emailing [email protected].
 Questions?
-Contact Jennifer Busa, Public Programs and Special Events Coordinator, at email@example.com.
+Contact Jennifer Busa, Public Programs and Special Events Coordinator, at [email protected].

-Free for members, free with admission for non-members.
+Free for members, included with admission for non-members.

 Image: Anti-Slavery Banner, 1835-1845, CHS 1997.13.0